 So what am I letting go of in 2018?
 Comparison.
 Striving.
 Status.
 Negative self-talk.
 Believing lies about myself.
 Wasting time.
 Making excuses.

 What am I embracing?
 Myself, the person God created me to be.
 My gifts.
 My family.
 My friends.
 Truth.
 Contentment.
 Positivity.
 Making the most of my time and days.
 More dates with my man.
 More intentional time with my kiddos.
 Becoming a morning person.
 Taking care of this body.
 Vulnerability.

 So what are you most thankful for in 2017?
 What are you embracing and letting go of?
 I would love to hear from you in the comments.
-Let us know if you’re making any goals or resolutions!
-Let’s head into this new year together, cheering each other on.
-Here’s a cold coffee cheers to you, our fellow hot mess friends.
+Let me know if you're making any goals or resolutions!
+Let's head into this new year together, cheering each other on.
+Here's a cold coffee cheers to you, my fellow hot mess friends.